-No wonder, far too many (allegedly) SEO content still read like an incoherent hodgepodge of keywords without adding any value.
+No wonder, far too much (allegedly) SEO content still reads like an incoherent hodgepodge of keywords without adding any value.

 But who benefits from high click rates when readers leave the page immediately due to the user experience being so low?

 In addition, Google has long since stopped basing its rating solely on keyword density, taking other metrics, such as CTR and linger time, into account.

 That's why we've put together some tips that will help you write strong SEO peices that not only rank well, but also lead to high conversion outcomes.

 Google has rewarded helpful content for a long time now, the Google algorithm has not only taken keywords into account, in fact it id estimated to only make up around 15 percent of the ranking.
 Instead, Google now places much more emphasis on really helpful content, which is expressed in two basic principles:

 This means above all technical competence, credibility and reliability.
 Google prefers sites that provide added value for their readers through a high level of expertise and knowledge.